MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

 ## 1. Create a resource group

 A resource group holds both the Azure Function resource and the Azure Storage resource.
-Because both resources are in a single resource group, when you want to remove these resource, you remove the resource group.
+Because both resources are in a single resource group, when you want to remove these resources, you remove the resource group.
 That action removes all resources in the resource group.

 1. In Visual Studio Code, select the Azure explorer, then select the **+** (Plus/Addition) icon under **Resource Groups**.